mathieu-genete/NGSgenotyp/README.md

                         Force error rate threshold - default= see config file -S [SPLITREADS], --splitreads [SPLITREADS]
-                        split fastq files reads in half use this option if reads are interlaced - add [nosplit=True] parameter in reads information file for sample not need to be split -o OUTFOLDER, --outfolder OUTFOLDER
+                        split fastq files reads in half use this option if reads are concatenated - add [nosplit=True] parameter in reads information file for sample not need to be split -o OUTFOLDER, --outfolder OUTFOLDER
                         destination folder (create it if not exist)